vlang/v/README.md

 # The V Programming Language

-V is going to be released on June 22, 2019.
+V is going to be released on June 22, 2019 at 18:00 UTC.

 https://vlang.io